drpcorg/chotki/README.md

 project's goals.
 In that regard, we may compare RON/RDX to [Automerge][a], which is a project of exactly the same age.
-Both projects started with a columnar-like coding of operations, which Automerge is using to this day, while RDX followed Einstein's maxim: "Everything should be made as simple as possible, but not simpler".
+Both projects started with a columnar-like coding of operations, which Automerge is using to this day, while RDX followed the Einstein's maxim: "Everything should be made as simple as possible, but not simpler".
 After spending quite some time to [cram][s] columnar-encoded CRDT into exising databases, RDX was